pencleanenergy/MATCH-model/README.md

 	- (assign a cost penalty to over-procurement?
 Set constraint on maximum over-procurement?)

 ## Supply-Demand Balance Constraint
-- [ ] Figure out how to prevent storage from charging and discharging in same timepoint
+- [x] Figure out how to prevent storage from charging and discharging in same timepoint
-- [ ] Only allow grid power consumption if not enough storage/generation (and/or investigate cost incentives)
+- [x] Only allow grid power consumption if not enough storage/generation (and/or investigate cost incentives)
+	- both of these seem to be addressed by the 2021.03.24 update

-## Decision Variables
+## Generation dispatch
-- [ ] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
+- [x] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
-- [ ] Configure sets of dispatchable vs non-dispatchable generators
+- [x] Configure sets of dispatchable vs non-dispatchable generators
-- [ ] Allow for dispatchable resources
+- [x] Remove all components related to variable fuel costs, or move to a separate module to be used in rare cases that you a) have a fuel-based generator and b) are responsible for the variable fuel costs

 ## Cost Vector/Objective Function
 - [x] Investigate why annual goal is not leading to just buying the cheapest generator